-Oatlands School Curriculum
+Oatlands School Curriculum - updated Summer 2025

-- Values is at the heart of all we do as a school.
+- o Values is at the heart of all we do as a school.
 It underpins our curriculum, ethos, relationships and identity as a school community.
-Our values ethos gives our children an understanding of their developing responsibilities as citizens both within school and in the wider community. - Resilience and positive attitudes to learning are fostered through the use of 'Characteristics of Effective learning' and 'Growth Mindset' strategies. - Children are taught key knowledge and skills across a broad and balanced curriculum.
-The curriculum meets the needs of all learners and creates challenge through a clear progression of skills and knowledge that build on prior learning. - Children learn in a safe and secure environment in which exciting, memorable and immersive learning experiences are planned for both within and beyond the classroom. - There are opportunities for children to embed their skills and deepen their knowledge and understanding independently. - There is frequent and systematic revisiting of key skills and knowledge providing children with a firm foundation for future learning. - Children are part of a learning community that ensures parents and carers are involved in the Oatlands experience.
+Our values ethos gives our children an understanding of their developing responsibilities as citizens both within school and in the wider community. - o Resilience and positive attitudes to learning are fostered through the use of 'Characteristics of Effective learning' and 'Growth Mindset' strategies. - o Children are taught key knowledge and skills across a broad and balanced curriculum.
+The curriculum meets the needs of all learners and creates challenge through a clear progression of skills and knowledge that build on prior learning. - o Children learn in a safe and secure environment in which exciting, memorable and immersive learning experiences are planned for both within and beyond the classroom. - o There are opportunities for children to embed their skills and deepen their knowledge and understanding independently. - o There is frequent and systematic revisiting of key skills and knowledge providing children with a firm foundation for future learning. - o Children are part of a learning community that ensures parents and carers are involved in the Oatlands experience.